He was an American paratrooper. She withstood bombing in England. 75 years later they remember love born in wartime

 “They were sad,” she said.
 “It was very heartbreaking.”

-Once in New York, the women boarded a train that traveled across the United States, Nancy seeing her geography studies come to life.
-At each stop, women were let off into their new lives.
+Once in New York, the women boarded a train that traveled across the United States, Nancy watching her geography studies come to life.
+At each stop, women were let off.
 By the time the train got to Oregon, Nancy was one of just three women left.

 She didn’t recognize Fred at first.
 His sharply-cut hair had softened into curls, and his uniform was replaced by corduroys and an open shirt.